serieznyi/Factorio-AutomatedTrainDepot/ROADMAP.md

 # 0.1.1

+ - [?]
+Not save lua train in train model
  - Test construction train with nuclear fuel
  - Not show schedules with TEMP point in train builder
  - Remove possibility to send any train manually to ATD (remove stops from map)